valderman/haste-compiler/README.md

 A portable installation needs a working GHC install of the same version that was used to build Haste available on your `$PATH`.

+Be aware that a portable installation is **statically linked**, and thus includes `libgmp`.
+This two things:

+  * you will need the static `libgmp` libraries (`.a` files) to build, and
+  * if you are distributing portable Haste binaries with proprietary modifications, *you are violating the LGPL license of libgmp*!
+    If this is a problem for you, consider contributing your changes back to mainline Haste under the BSD3 license.

 Usage
 -----